OliviaLeavitt/startup/README.md

 - Application text content: Focused on clarity with consistent font sizes and colors for all text elements.
 - Application images: All images are responsive and maintain proper ratios.
 - Placeholder data: Styled the login form to display "Welcome, username!" and included a bell icon for WebSocket data.
 - Recommended recipes section: I designed the recommended recipes section in my CSS to serve as a placeholder for future data from a third-party web service.
 When the application is set up to connect to an external recipe service, this section will automatically update to display the recommended recipes.

+## React Startup
+I created this deliverable using JavaScript and React, allowing the application to function fully for a user, with placeholders set up for future technologies.
+- Bundling and transpiling – completed!
+- Components – Implemented the main components: login, meal planner, and recipe search, with placeholder mocks for websocket and login.
+- When you press enter or the login button it takes you to a authenticated page that is basically the home page.
+- Database – Displayed user meal plans and saved recipes, currently stored and retrieved from local storage, with plans to replace this with a database data later.
+- WebSocket Simulation - I used the setInterval function to add new notifications to the list every five seconds.
+In the future, this will be replaced with WebSocket messages to automatically receive updates from the server.
+-Application Logic - The app allows users to add, edit, and remove items from the grocery list, updating the list dynamically based on user actions.
+- Router - The app uses React Router to handle routing between different components such as Login, Signup, Grocery, Meal Plan, Recipe, and Recipe Instructions.
+The routing ensures that users are directed to the appropriate page based on their authentication state.
+- Hooks - The app uses React's useState hook to keep track of and update things like the username and login status.
+This helps the app update the screen automatically when something changes.